 For graduation eligibility, students must be in compliance with satisfactory progress standards, demonstrate production, clinical, and technical skills standards, and be in compliance with the financial terms of enrollment.
-Students must have credit for all required classes, and a minimum GPA of 2.0; practical nursing students must have a 3.0 to be considered for graduation, or completion of programs hours for Cosmetology and related programs.
+Students must have credit for all required classes, and a minimum GPA of 2.0; practical nursing students must have a 3.0 to be considered for graduation, completion of program hours for Cosmetology and related programs

 Practical Nursing students must adhere to the programs grading and completion requirements.
-Additionally, all students must score at or above the required benchmark for the NCLEX PN Readiness Test (exit exam) to successfully complete the nursing program and have application requirements submitted to the State Board of Nursing.
+Additionally, all students must score at or above the required benchmark for the NCLEX Readiness Test (exit exam) to successfully complete nursing program and have application requirements submitted to the State Board of Nursing.